foxfire667/ChartingHub/README.md

 - [Charter feedback spreadsheet](https://docs.google.com/spreadsheets/d/1LYgXm9m_QFd2sLkHvZoZ4X6TcOG_sTw1nxviJLegNIk/edit?usp=sharing)

 The Etterna Online Discord has a couple of channels dedicated to feedback/charting improvement.
-Where other charters in the community are able to look over your files and give direct feedback to you
+You can use these channels to ask for feedback from other charters in the community.

 - [Etterna Online Discord charting channels](https://discord.gg/etternaonline)